-Minimally required BMPs that apply to certain activities, businesses, and components can be found in this manual.
 The Missoula Water Quality Code (Code) prohibits activities that may allow pollutants to contaminate our local water resources.
-Oftentimes, a lack of BMPs at auto shops, gas stations, etc. results in chemical releases into the environment and storm water systems.
-Storm water systems can collect and deliver pollutants to the nearest stream, wetland, or groundwater.
-Accordingly, sections 13.26.034(A) and (B) of the Code require the implementation of minimum BMPs by those who handle regulated substances or participate in activities that can lead to storm water runoff and water contamination.
+In short, the BMP manual is a description of basic operational and equipment standards that help to not cause pollution.
+Instead of waiting until a complaint is received and pollution has occurred to communicate best management practices, minimally required BMPs that apply to certain activities, businesses, and components can be found in this manual.
+Oftentimes, a lack of BMPs at auto shops, gas stations, etc. results in chemical releases into the environment and stormwater systems.
+Stormwater systems can then collect and deliver pollutants to the nearest stream, wetland, or groundwater.
+Accordingly, sections 13.26.034(A) and (B) of the Code require the implementation of minimum BMPs by those who handle regulated substances or participate in activities that can lead to stormwater runoff and water contamination.
 The minimally required BMPs in this manual should be used in consultation with other federal, state, and local authorities to ensure compliance with applicable rules or codes (Fire, Building, OSHA, etc).
 For example, federal right-to-know laws may require that facilities handling regulated substances report to the Local Emergency Planning Committee (LEPC) every year.

 While this manual does not cover every potential scenario for pollution prevention, it does address the most common situations we encounter.
+Those who perform activities not covered here are still required to prevent water pollution.
 With time and new application scenarios, occasionally a BMP may be found to be impracticable in the field, or a new BMP may be found to provide better protection for the resource.
-Alternative BMPs may be proposed and approved (see Appendix page 40).
-This manual will be updated as needed.
+Alternative BMPs may be proposed and approved (see Appendix page 42) and this manual will be updated as needed.
 Contact the Missoula Valley Water Quality District to determine the most current BMP options for your activity or to suggest changes to this document.
 Terminology defined in the Code and used in this manual are included in the appendix for reference.